PetchouDev/TactiClip/README.md

 - **Customizable UI**
   Extension of the customizable UI with custom CSS variables (and custom CSS injection ?).

-- **Leveled-Up productivity**
-  Quick actions and for some special clipboard entries (links, emails, colors, etc.).

 - **File support**
   Keep a track of files copied to the clipboard (images, videos, etc.).